umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-8-to-9/index.md

 The deployment might take a bit longer than normal.
 :::

-Once everything have been pushed, go to the Deploy Dashboard and trigger an `Schema Deployment From Data Files`
+Once everything has been pushed, go to the Deploy Dashboard and trigger a `Schema Deployment From Data Files`

 * The deployment will result in either of the two:
     * `Last deployment operation failed`